RBritoX/GoStack-GoBarber/README.md

 # to download the dependencies
 $ yarn

+# for Android:
+# first open the Android emulator
 # to start the app on the simulator or on the Android physical smartphone connected to the USB device
 $ yarn android

+# for iOS:
 # to launch the app on the simulator or on the physical iOS smartphone connected to the USB device (only using Mac)
 $ yarn ios
 ````